 One of the critical contributions of supply chain visibility in supply chain operations is that it allows organizations to be more agile (Christopher, 2000, cited in Dubey et al., 2020).
 In addition, supply chain visibility can be a valuable "asset" in creating strategic value for the organization in question (Wei and Wang, 2010, cited in Dubey et al., 2020).
 Finally, the importance of visibility in a supply chain in terms of enhancing its overall sustainability can be seen in the World Economic Forum's article titled "Visibility and Traceability.
 The Twin Engines of Sustainable Supply Chains" (World Economic Forum, n.d.).
 According to that article, sustainability and resilience in a supply chain are almost impossible to be achieved without the contribution of supply chain visibility.
-This happens because only with high supply chain visibility across the supply chain something that can help them in multiple ways.
+This happens because only with high supply chain visibility companies are able to see what is taking place across their supply chain and therefore increase items' traceability across the supply chain something that can help them in multiple ways.
 E.g. in that way they can increase their agility and their social contribution with more customer responsive supply chains and of course increase their financial bottom line and reduce CO2 emissions towards enhancing their sustainability.
 In addition, emerging new technologies are the ones that now enable companies to turn that need for visibility towards sustainability in supply chains, into reality (World Economic Forum, nd).